-The school is divided into three areas which we call Nursery, Junior House and Senior House.
+The school is divided into three areas which we call Early Years, Junior House and Senior House.

-Our Nursery, situated in its own building with a large garden at 51 Banstead Road South, comprises Lower Nursery and Upper Nursery.
-The earliest we accept girls and boys into Lower Nursery is in the term in which they celebrate their third birthday but you can choose to enter at the start of each new term, ie. Autumn, Spring or Summer subject to spaces being available.
+Our newly refurbished Early Years Centre, situated in its own building with a large garden at 51 Banstead Road South, comprises Lower Nursery, Upper Nursery and Reception.
+The earliest we accept girls and boys into Lower Nursery is in the term in which they celebrate their third birthday but you can choose to enter at the start of each new term, ie. Autumn, Spring or Summer, subject to spaces being available.

 |Autumn||September 1st – 31st December|